Skip to Main Content

 • MDHHS Medicaid Renewal: At the start of the federal COVID-19 Public Health Emergency (PHE) MDHHS stopped the Medicaid renewal process.
 Renewals are restarting.
 If you have Medicaid, MIChild, or Healthy Michigan Plan you may need to go through the renewal process.
 This is to find if you are still eligible for free or low-cost Medicaid coverage.
 See this flyer to learn how to take the correct steps for renewal and to answer any questions you may have.
 The Parent Liaison Office also has a Michigan DHHS navigator willing to help.
 If you need further assistance, please reach out to your parent liaison.

-• Medicaid My Health Portal: There is a free virtual training that discusses a new My Health Portal for Medicaid recipients.This training was helpful as it provides a “find a Dr near me” option and also provides a way for clients to request transportation online now for medical appointments.
+• Medicaid My Health Portal: There is a free virtual training that discusses a new My Health Portal for Medicaid recipients.This training is helpful as it provides a “find a Dr near me” option and also provides a way for clients to request transportation online now for medical appointments.
 Upcoming training sessions.

 • Extra Bridge Card (EBT) Benefits